For more information about the development process refer to the Queensland Government's Queensland Planning System website.

 Information Requests and Referrals

-This stage gives the assessor and any referral agencies the opportunity to ask the applicant for further information needed to assess the application.
+These parts gives the assessor and any referral agencies the opportunity to ask the applicant for further information needed to assess the application.
 If more information is required, the Assessing Officer will contact you outlining what is needed.
-This will trigger an additional stage in the application process for which you have up to 6 months to respond.
+This will trigger an additional stage in the application process for which you have up to three months to respond.

 Public Notification - Making a Submission on a Development Proposal